Exercise Therapy for Acupuncturists

 "When can I go back to my gym workout/yoga class/marathon training?"

 How often do we hear our patients ask questions like this?
-Now you'll have some better answers...
+Want some better answers?

 Easy-to-teach exercises can improve clinical outcomes by actively involving patients in self-care, and can complement AOM modalities.
 Drawing from qi gong, yoga, Pilates, and other techniques, we will discuss exercises for specific injuries to help patients to: